akhmadshin/next-query-glue/README.md

 # next-query-glue

 > Use that compact 1.4 KB library to manually run route data requests (getServerSideProps and getStaticProps) during soft navigation.
-By using this library with Tanstack Query, you can unlock extensive client-side optimizations provided by react-query.
+By using this library with Tanstack Query (aka react-query), you can unlock extensive client-side optimizations.

 ## Installation